 We implement this identification scheme by imposing appropriate restrictions on the prior distributions of the three parameters involved.
 Specifically, we assume that $-C{12}$ and $-C{22}$ have Gamma prior distributions with means 0.7 and 0.2, respectively, and standard deviations 0.2 and 0.1, respectively.
-We chose these values to match the impact effect on output and inflation of a monetary innovation after one year in the VAR model estimated in Christiano et al. (2005).2 For the parameter C{34} , we assume a uniform prior distribution over the interval [0, 2].
+We chose these values to match the impact effect on output and inflation of a monetary innovation after one year in the VAR model estimated in Christiano et al. (2005).
+For the parameter $C{34}$ , we assume a uniform prior distribution over the interval [0, 2].

-As shown the bottom right panels of Figures 5 and 6 and the last row of Figure 7, the main results obtained from the baseline model-in particular, the short- and long-run effects of a fall in the natural rate on output, inflation, and interest rates-also hold under this alternative identification of the stationary monetary shock.
+As shown in the bottom left panel of Figure 6 and the third row of Figure 7, the main results obtained from the baseline model-in particular, the short- and long-run effects of a fall in the natural rate on output, inflation, and interest rates-also hold under this